DarkGenerators/DaskOnCartesius/README.md

 The following instructions allow one to setup a Dask cluster on the [Snellius](https://servicedesk.surfsara.nl/wiki/display/WIKI/Snellius) supercomputer at [SURF](https://www.surf.nl) using [Dask-Jobqueue](https://jobqueue.dask.org/en/latest/index.html).

+**Note**: Access to Snellius from non-white-listed IP addresses is only possible via [a separate login server](https://servicedesk.surfsara.nl/wiki/pages/viewpage.action?pageId=30660265#FAQSnellius/Lisa-HowtoconnecttotheSnelliussystemfromabroad) (or via VPN)

 ## Install Miniconda

 Download and install Miniconda: